Xilinx/Vitis_Libraries/vision/docs/src/include/isp_24bit_api.rst

 The following table describes the template parameters which can be configured.

-.. table:: Compile time parameters
+.. table:: Table: Compile Time Parameters

     +----------------------+------------------------------------------------------+